CRC-logo-color-01

 Newly Diagnosed with Cancer

 The first few days following a cancer diagnosis are like riding on top of a speeding train.
 You’re hanging on for dear life and can’t quite see what’s ahead.
-Although […]
+Although every situation is somewhat different, this is what I generally suggest: Focus on one step at a time.
+If you are having a biopsy next […]

 The post-treatment blahs

 For many people the months following cancer treatment are more difficult than the treatment itself.
 During treatment, your “job” is to be in treatment.
-You’re busy with appointments and you […]
+You’re busy with appointments and you see the same doctors and nurses almost every week.
+At the same time, friends bring you meals, family members take on extra duties, and you’re […]

 It’s OK to ask Your Doctor

 People often leave their doctor’s offices irritated with themselves for not asking what they wanted to ask.
 Sometimes they simply forget to ask.
-(I encourage people to bring a list). […]
+(I encourage people to bring a list).
+On other occasions, though, people aren’t sure if it’s OK to ask certain questions.
+Sometimes the questions that people hesitate to ask are the ones […]

 Don’t Give Advice

 People often call me and say, “My friend was just diagnosed with cancer.
 What can I do to help her?”
-My answer is simple: Be present and don’t give advice. […]
+My answer is simple: Be present and don’t give advice.
+Being present is a matter of maintaining a connection with that person.
+This can take the form of visits, calls, cards, prayers and other expressions […]

 Stopping treatment is not giving up

 I sometimes hear from individuals with advanced cancer who continue with aggressive treatment because their loved ones exhort them to “not give up.”
-Some family members go so far as […]
+Some family members go so far as to say that stopping treatment is the same as committing suicide.
+It’s not.
+I wish that we could reframe this discussion because when people choose […]

 Parking lot moments after a cancer diagnosis

 You’re initially stunned when you hear the words, “You have cancer.”
 Your brain freezes and things are a blur for at least a few minutes.
-A friend recently asked me […]
+A friend recently asked me what went through my mind once the initial numbness began to fade.
+For me, this was when I had checked out of the doctor’s office […]

 Chemo nurses and radiation therapists

 Chemotherapy nurses and radiation therapists provide much of the hands-on care to cancer patients.
-As a result, these professionals have a profound impact on the quality of care that patients […]
+As a result, these professionals have a profound impact on the quality of care that patients receive.
+I attend a weekly breakfast club for guys who have had cancer.
+I asked them to describe the qualities in a chemo nurse or […]